Best Travel Credit Card Rankings in Canada for 2018

 Just how far can your Canadian travel credit card take you?
-Whether you’re a bargain hunter, snowbirder, frequent flyer or bonus surfer, we’ve evaluated the best travel credit card deals in Canada to help you soar in 2016.
+Whether you’re a bargain hunter, snowbirder, frequent flyer or bonus surfer, we’ve predicted what we think will be the best travel credit card deals in Canada to help you soar in 2018.

 To help us derive our rankings for the best travel credit card, we first measured the value per point of each rewards program.
 We checked how many points were required to fly on 15 different flights for each credit card and compared it to the lowest price of each flight, giving us the true cost per point of each rewards program.
 We did a similar exercise for hotels.